Repository-Driven Modernization

 At the heart of the CORE Migration Method is a repository-driven modernization platform that models the legacy system in a language-neutral architecture before any code is generated.

-Why a Repository Matters
+Why Repository-Driven Modernization Matters

 Legacy applications contain complex relationships between programs, data structures, and business logic.